 Explaining India’s shift from 13th hottest February to 5th coolest April so far

-In 2022, average maximum temperatures were at least a degree higher than normal on all days from March 16 to April 9 except two
+In 2022, average maximum temperatures were at least a degree higher than normal on all days from March 16 to April 9 except two, with the nine days of April the ninth hottest since 1951

 With temperatures rising in April, summer finally seems to be arriving in India.
 Still, this year’s summer, as of now, is still colder than last year’s.
 To be sure, it has displayed its share of erratic or extreme weather patterns, which are increasingly becoming a norm.
 Here are four charts based on an HT analysis of India Meteorological Department (IMD) data which explain these patterns in detail.